Turn to Starboard has moved into the world of competitive sail racing.

 “Thanks to the incredible support from Help for Heroes and The Endeavour Fund, this exciting new venture will help show that suffering from physical or mental injuries doesn’t have to mean aspiring to less, while serving as a gateway to future opportunities in the sport.”

-Turn to Starboard plan to enter a series of local races and regattas throughout the racing season.
-In July, a crew of nine beneficiaries on a 40-foot racing yacht made waves at the legendary Round the Island Race at Cowes.
+By getting involved in Turn to Starboard sail racing, there are a series of local races and regattas throughout the racing season that you could be a part of.
+In July 2018, a crew of nine beneficiaries on a 40-foot racing yacht made waves at the legendary Round the Island Race at Cowes.
 More than 1200 boats and around 15,000 sailors entered the annual race, making the one-day event the largest and most spectacular yacht race of its kind in the world.
 The course runs approximately 50 nautical miles around the Isle of Wight and the crew finished in 367th place out of 656 boats completing the race, and took around 11 hours.

 Turn to Starboard was set up four years ago and believes sailing has a therapeutic effect on those affected by military operations.
 It recently reached a major milestone after providing 1200 sailing opportunities to veterans and has helped many gain sailing qualifications to help start new careers in the marine industry.